Arctomecon humilis: Habitat

 The dwarf bear-poppy is found in areas of southwestern Utah around St. George.
 In these areas, parts of the Moenkopi Formation are present.
 The Moenkopi Formation is a geologic formation that occurs across several southwestern states and is characterized by mineral-rich soil.
 This soil, called "badland" soil, is prone to erosion and rich in gypsum.
 The dwarf bear-poppy requires this soil type.
 The plant also requires a biological soil crust composed of microscopic plants and fungi.
 Biological soil crusts help the poppy grow.
 The crust is effective at carbon cycling and nitrogen cycling and is more resistant to erosion.
 However, these soil crusts, which take hundreds of years to form, are easily damaged by off-road vehicle use and construction.

 The dwarf bear-poppy lives in hilly, unvegetated habitat at high elevations.
-Poppies can be found at an elevation around 853–914 m.
-Although precipitation varies across the poppy's limited range, the average precipitation is 2 cm annually.
+Poppies can be found at an elevation around 2800–3000 ft.
+Although precipitation varies across the poppy's limited range, the average precipitation is 20 mm annually.
 Precipitation is one of the key requirements of the poppy, followed by geology and soil content.